MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-apply-finance-demo-data.md

 ![Stop Services](./media/3StopServices.png)

 5. Open Microsoft SQL Server Management Studio.
-Log in with SQL server credentials and use teh axdbadmin user and password from the LCS **Environments details** page.
+Log in with SQL server credentials and use the axdbadmin user and password from the LCS **Environments details** page.

 ![SQL Server Management Studio](./media/4SSMS.png)

 6. In Object Explorer, **Databases** and locate **AXDB**.
-You will replace this with a new database that is located in the [Download Center](https://download.microsoft.com/download/1/a/3/1a314bd2-b082-4a87-abdc-1ba26c92b63d/ProjOpsDemoDataFOGARelease.zip).
+You will replace database with a new database that is located in the [Download Center](https://download.microsoft.com/download/1/a/3/1a314bd2-b082-4a87-abdc-1ba26c92b63d/ProjOpsDemoDataFOGARelease.zip).
 7. Copy the zip file to the VM you are remoted into and extract zip contents.
 8. In SQL Server Management Studio, right-click **AxDB**, and then select **Tasks** > **Restore** > **Database**.